 Are you docked?
 Maybe your ministry isn’t moving because you’re yet to leave the dock.

 Third, maybe you’re hung up on rocks.
 A boat won’t go anywhere if it’s hung up on rocks.
 Some boats will sink if they get hung up on rocks.
 Sin, lurking underneath the water, can bring a ministry down.
 Often, sin that hasn’t been dealt with is the reason for no movement.

 It’s very possible that the winds of the Holy Spirit are swirling all around you.
 Could it be that you’re not seeing any movement because your ministry is hung up on some rocks?

-Austin Wadlow and his wife, Lesley, and son, Judah, live in Iowa where he serves as the Teaching Pastor and Salt Company Director at Keystone Church in Ankeny, IA.
-They will be planting a Salt Network church in East Lansing, MI at Michigan State University in Fall 2019.
+Austin Wadlow and his wife, Lesley, and son, Judah, live in Michigan where Austin serves as the Lead Pastor of the Commons Church, a Salt Network church in East Lansing, MI at Michigan State University.
 You can connect with Austin via Twitter: @austinwadlow